 A data breach can be costly for many reasons.
 There will be a cost associated with discovering and investigating the breach, not to mention fixing issues to ensure a breach is not repeated.
 However, the real costs will come in the forms of fines for non-compliance with data protection laws.
 Fines are not the only penalties that can be given for non-compliance, but they are some of the most common.
 Under some data protection laws, individuals can be criminally prosecuted for non-compliance.

 Europe’s GDPR can see organisations fined up to €20,000,000 for the most serious data breaches.

 Best practices for protecting data against loss or breach vary across systems and environments, however, there are some fundamentals that can help any organisation to protect data.
 The nature of what data is being protected will also be a factor in how best to protect it.

 Limiting and tracking access to sensitive personal information will give greater visibility and control.
 Internal staff are still one of the most common reasons for a data breach such as stolen data.

 Data encryption is a widely used method of protection and one that is highly effective.
 By encrypting data, organisations can render it useless even if cyber-criminals do manage to gain access to it.

 Don’t use default passwords

 Some of the most common cyber-attacks involve a stage in which hackers will attempt to gain passwords or login information to access systems.
-Unfortunately for unprepared organizations ‘password’ and ‘admin’ are still commonly used passwords and give hackers easy access to systems and information.
+Unfortunately for unprepared organisations ‘password’ and ‘admin’ are still commonly used passwords and give hackers easy access to systems and information.

 Backup all data

 Data loss and accidental deletion can be some of the most serious and costly breaches due to any associated downtime.
-Ensuring that a full backup of all data is in place will allow for organizations to recover data quickly and efficiently and cut downtime.
+Ensuring that a full backup of all data is in place will allow for organisations to recover data quickly and efficiently and cut downtime.